Tag: Delphi history

 The Father of Psyche Consulting the Oracle of Apollo by Baron François Gérard, 1796, pen and brown and gray ink, brown and gray wash, and gouache, over black chalk,18.9 × 14.6 cm (7 7/16 × 5 3/4 in.), The J. Paul Getty Museum, Los Angeles.

-In the picture, Psyche and her mother enter the temple of Apollo at the moment when the oracle delivers message from the god.
+In the picture, Psyche and her mother enter the temple of Apollo at the moment when the oracle delivers a message from the god.
 With his pointed finger, Apollo prophecies that beautiful Psyche will marry a monster.
-While the girl falls into a despair in her mom’s arms, her father and Cupid stay calm suggesting reason over emotion.
+While the girl falls into despair in her mom’s arms, her father and Cupid stay calm suggesting reason over emotion.

 Simonides Consulting the Oracle of Apollo 1475 JP Getty museum